design-hub-arc/AutoCADDrawingChecker/README.md

 * finish LineAngle
 * see AutoCADElementMatcher
 * want tighter binding between GUI and Application
+* Do we want to do a strict correct-or-not approach to grading lines?
+* check text grading criteria
+* check "Dims" grading criteria

 ## Helpful Links
 * [Excel Library](https://poi.apache.org/apidocs/4.1/)